Kevinnota/NED-flow/docs/source/index.rst

 With NED-flow it is easy to:

-- download, update, and manage reference database with `ned-ref-manager.py` and `ned.nf --build`
+- download, update, and manage reference database with :code:`ned-ref-manager.py` and :code:`ned.nf --build`
-- map reads to each reference assembly independently with `ned.nf --mapping`
+- map reads to each reference assembly independently with :code:`ned.nf --mapping`
-- classify reads to the lowest common ancestor (LCA) with `ned-classifier.py`, utilising data-driven quality filtering
+- classify reads to the lowest common ancestor (LCA) with :code:`ned-classifier.py`, utilising data-driven quality filtering
-- check database and mappings with `ned-ref-manager.py --check-db` and `ned-check.py`
+- check database and mappings with :code:`ned-ref-manager.py --check-db` and :code:`ned-check.py`

 Quickstart